-lcon Talkgroups in Common Folders Talkgroups in Favorite Folders TMO Tall kgroup Icons □ \$ In TMO Mode Display when the talkgroup selected is a SIM TMO talkgroup, and not registered to SIM network.
+Icon Talkgroups in Common Folders Talkgroups in Favorite Folders === In TMO Mode Display when the talkgroup selected is a SIM TMO talkgroup, and not registered to SIM network.
 In TMO Mode Display when the talkgroup selected is a SIM TMO talkgroup, and not registered to SIM network.
 Single network is available.
 Single network is available.
 In DMO Mode Display when the talkgroup selected is a SIM TMO talkgroup.
 Single network is available.
-2° Not displayed in common folders.
+1 2 Not displayed in common folders.
 In TMO Mode Display when the talkgroup selected is a normal TMO talkgroup.
 Single network is available.
 In DMO Mode Display when the talkgroup selected is a normal TMO talkgroup.
 Single network is available. \$ In TMO Mode Display when the talkgroup selected is an ISI or Any network TMO talkgroup.
 In TMO Mode Display when the talkgroup selected is an ISI or Any network TMO talkgroup.
 Multiple networks are available.
 Multiple networks are available.
 In DMO Mode Display when the talkgroup selected is an ISI or Any network TMO talkgroup.
 Multiple networks are available.

-lcon Talkgroups in Common Folders Talkgroups in Favorite Folders \$ In TMO Mode Display when TMO ISI talkgroup selected is not assigned to home network.
 In TMO Mode Display when TMO ISI talkgroup selected is not assigned to home network.
+In TMO Mode Display when TMO ISI talkgroup selected is not assigned to home network.
 Multiple networks are available.
 Multiple networks are available.
 In DMO Mode Display when TMO ISI talkgroup selected is not assigned to home network.
-Multiple networks are available. • • In TMO Mode

-Display when the TMO normal talkgroup selected is not assigned to the current network.
+Multiple networks are available.
+In TMO Mode Display when the TMO normal talkgroup network. selected is not assigned to the current Single network is available.
+DMO Tall kgroup Icons ⇒ Display when a DMO talkgroup is selected